- About JCG

 - Portable and transportable equipment is visually inspected by the user on a regular basis.

-- Any leads/extensions have to be properly used with covers to prevent trips and falls.
+- Any leads/extensions will be properly used with covers to prevent trips and falls.

-- First aiders - current members of trained first aiders include Office staff, PE, HE and Science.
-Individual members of staff.
+- First aiders - current trained first aiders include Office staff, PE, HE and Science and individual members of staff.

 - Health and safety machinery – Craig Nicol.